The 3 things one expert hopes will help address ongoing Covid-19 vaccine hesitancy - KESQ

 “I know it’s been a difficult year and that everyone in our country has been asked to step up and sacrifice in a big way,” Murthy said.
 “I want to be clear that this pandemic will end.
 The faster we get vaccinated, the faster that day will come.”

-Last week, President Joe Biden announced a new goal of administering at least one Covid-19 vaccine dose to 70% of US adults by July 4.
+Last week Biden announced the new goal of administering at least one Covid-19 vaccine dose to 70% of US adults by July 4.
 As of Saturday, four states have already done so: Connecticut, Hawaii, Massachusetts and Vermont.

 J&J pause ‘cast a shadow’ on vaccinations